Native Hawaiian Legal Corporation

 Kilakila O Haleakalā (Majestic is Haleakalā)

+Two lower courts previously ruled that they didn't have jurisdiction in the case, allowing the permit to stand.
+But the Supreme Court disagreed, ruling that the courts did have jurisdiction in the matter and that there should have been a hearing before the board voted on the permit.
 NSF has approved funding of the project and the Final EIS has been issued.
-We are contesting their conservation permit with BLNR and public testimony will be accepted then.
+We are contesting their conservation permit with BLNR and public testimony will be accepted then. "

 Cultural Genocide on Haleakala, Maui by National Science Foundation & UH Institute for Astronomy.